 Now I am patiently waiting for my copy of Chris Schwarz’s Workbenches: from Design and Theory to Construction and Use arrive so that I can get the design of my bench finalized before I proceed any further.

-During this and other builds I also found it difficult to do everything on my table saw, it seems that tools would just pile up too quick and I was constantly moving tools and stuff out of my way so that I could work.
+During this and other builds I found it difficult using my table saw as a workbench, it seems that tools would just pile up too quick and I was constantly moving tools and stuff out of my way so that I could work.
 To resolve this I built a mobile workstation that also have tool storage capacity.
 I can use this for a workbench as well, but it intended purpose is to have some where other than my work space to set my tools.
 Since I have no really storage, this will also store my most used tools so that they are always in arms reach.

 Thanks for reading!